andrasna/gatsby-theme-andras/content/blog/understanding-promise-objects/index.md

 ```

 *Promise.prototype.finally* allows us to schedule a callback that always runs if the promise is settled, meaning, if its state becomes "fulfilled" or "rejected".

-It is important to note that all 3 methods discussed here (*Promise.prototype.then*, *Promise.prototype.catch*, *Promise.prototype.finally*) return a promise, which makes it possible to chain them.

 <a id="a-more-realistic-example"></a>
 ## A more realistic example